The 4 Types of Borderline Personality Disorder (BPD) Explained

 A borderline personality disorder is often confused with bipolar disorder.
 Most patients suffer from more than one condition.
 Both borderline personality disorder and bipolar disorder include anxiety and depression disorders and may manifest in eating disorders, substance abuse, and other physical illnesses.

 Further, the perception of the severity of the mental illness may be subjective, and the diagnosis is often based solely on information the patient provides the therapist.
 Severely depressed people are often mistrustful by nature and have difficulty communicating or admitting the symptoms of their condition.

-Learn how to recognize the 4 types of borderline personality disorder and understand the signs, symptoms, and treatment options
+The 4 types of borderline personality disorder – symptoms, and treatment options

 If you or a loved one suffers from BPD, it is helpful to understand and recognize the four different types of borderline personality disorder.

 After reading this article, you will know more about the symptoms, causes, and treatment options, as well as the similarities and differences of bipolar disorder.

 Borderline Personality Disorder (BPD) is defined by its psychological impact on emotional regulation, impulse control, and interpersonal relationships.

 The difference between borderline personality disorder and bipolar is that BPD manifests with an outburst of anger triggered by an interaction with a person the borderline perceives as critical or judgmental.

 Bipolar disorder is a physical affliction where the person experiences a manic-depressive state with periods of emotional depression (with lack of energy and fatigue) and alternating manic episodes (feeling high with excessive energy and euphoria).
 The bipolar state can last from days to months.
 Unlike borderline personality disorder, bipolar disorder manic episodes are generally triggered by seasonal weather changes, disrupted sleep patterns, or stressful events.

 To be officially diagnosed with borderline personality disorder, an individual must have four of these characteristics: